What is the Event Structure?

 Over the Air is an event that defies easy description.
 It’s a celebration of creativity.
-It’s a festival of all things mobile.
+It’s a festival of all things hackable.
 It’s a place where attendees can learn about technologies, trends and techniques.
 It’s a sleep-over.
 It’s a two day party.
 It’s an event where practitioners of creative and technical disciplines can come together to learn from each other.

 We promise the following: if you attend, you will learn about stuff you didn’t know about before, will have the opportunity to meet and collaborate with people you haven’t met before, will be inspired, and possibly amazed.
 By the end of the day Saturday, you will definitely be exhausted.
 We’re not saying it will change your life, but we’re not saying it won’t either.

-Over the Air was developed as a concept between a group of like-minded people off the back of the highly successful Hack Days in 2007 and 2008, and the clear need in the mobile industry calendar for an event that was by developers for developers.
+Over the Air was developed as a concept between a group of like-minded people off the back of the first highly successful Hack Days in 2007 and 2008, and the clear need in the mobile industry calendar for an event that was by developers for developers.

-Our philosophy is simple
+Our philosophy is simple.